amolmali5/prometheus-grafana-loki/README.md

 This dashboard is intended to help you get started with monitoring.

-Added more dashbords like ID 13112, 16310 and will be adding more in future.
+Added more dashboards like ID 13112, 16310 and will be adding more in future.

 ### Add Additional Datasources
 Now we need to create the Prometheus Datasource in order to connect Grafana to Prometheus